Taylor-Hayase/myfw/README.md

 # myfw
-C implementation of word frequency
+C implementation of word frequency - written in collaboration with Ryan Premi

 Compile with make
 This program will take in a file, or multilpe files and returns the top 10 most frequent words and their count